Appliance Pick Pack System Overview

 User testing with an FSL operator

-Overall the feedback was very positive – both users were very excited about this new process.
+Overall the feedback was very positive – the users were very excited about this new process.

 “It’s really straightforward and I don’t think I’m going to have any type of difficulty, you know following this or anyone else would.”